apache/spark/docs/running-on-kubernetes.md

 The static queues are predefined in YuniKorn configmap, and the dynamic queues are automatically created by the scheduler based on [placement rules](https://yunikorn.apache.org/docs/next/user_guide/placement_rules).
 Spark supports to run with both queue setup.
-Refer to this [doc](https://yunikorn.apache.org/docs/next/user_guide/resource_quota_management) for more information how to run Spark with different queue setup.
+Refer to this [doc](https://yunikorn.apache.org/docs/next/user_guide/resource_quota_management) for more information about how to run Spark with different queue setup.

 ### Stage Level Scheduling Overview